 Calm your mind with a simple meditation.
 Even ten minutes can help lower your stress levels and decrease feelings of anxiety and overwhelm, allowing you to return to your desk refreshed and able to respond to the situation, rather than (over)react!

 Whether you’ve got a passion for power ballads or are a full-on disco queen, playing your favourite tunes is a great way to shift your mood.
 Give yourself extra points for a slick dance routine too.

 So don’t let a stressful situation get the better of you and throw your whole day off track.
 A little bit of time out can help you calm down and save you from doing something you might later regret.
-It’s better to rant to your business bestie than vent online and then feel embarrassed when your client posts a comment on your Facebook post, so hit pause first and then respond later when you’ve dealt with your frustration and are back in Boss mode!
+It’s better to rant in your journal or call your business bestie than vent online and then feel embarrassed when your client leaves a comment on your Facebook post, so hit pause first and then respond later when you’ve dealt with your frustration and are back in Boss mode!